 2 lbs ground pork

 Mix the ingredients together so that spices are evenly distributed in the meat.
 Form into 16 2-ounce patties.
 You can cook immediately or freeze for later use.

-I stacked the patties, placing waxed paper between the patties, then froze.
+Stack the patties, placing waxed paper between the patties, then freeze.
 I feared that maybe I had made them too lean.
-However, after frying my first batch, I discovered that they were plenty juicy on the inside (which I attribute to the quality cut of meat).
+However, after frying my first batch, I discovered they were plenty juicy on the inside (which I attribute to the quality cut of meat).

 Now, I’m eager to grind more!

 More homemade sausage-making ideas from around the web: